 Listing the best places to visit in Spain is no easy feat!
 The country is full of so many interesting cities and towns, my list could stretch to over 50 places.
 However, I have narrowed it down to 25!

 Famous places such as Barcelona, Ibiza and Sevilla are included as you cannotvisit Spain and not check these places out.
-I have added a few lesser-known spots like Formentera, Ronda and Salamanca that you should not skip either!
+I have added a few lesser-known spots like Formentera, Ronda and Salamanca that are among the best places in Spain, that you shouldn’t skip either!

 Spain is one of my favourite countries.
 The people are incredible, the food is to die for and the country is very diverse, despite descriptions of it as sun, sea and sand.
 Huge variations in the culture and scenery are apparent when you visit different parts of the country.